linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/19 Corporate Applications.md

 General Motors in 2004 would have had to reduce earnings by  $15\%$  if it altered its accounting for the 8 billion in contingent convertibles that it had issued.
 In the end, GM altered the bonds to permit settlement in cash rather than stock, and avoided the earnings reduction.[7]

-# Put Warrants
+## Put Warrants

 Many companies that had share repurchase programs during the 1990s also sold put options on their own stock.
 A commonly stated rationale for issuing such put warrants (see, for example, Thatcher et al., 1994) is that the put sales are a hedge against the cost of repurchasing shares.
 Intel, Microsoft, and Dell, for example, all sold significant numbers of puts, with Microsoft alone earning well over 1 billion in put premiums during the 1990s.
 Here is a quote from Microsoft's 1999 10-K describing the put program:

 Microsoft enhances its repurchase program by selling put warrants. . . .
-On June 30, 1999, 163 million warrants were outstanding with strike prices ranging from  $59 to$ 65 per share.
+On June 30, 1999, 163 million warrants were outstanding with strike prices ranging from $59 to $65 per share.
 The put warrants expire between September 1999 and March 2002.
 The outstanding put warrants permit a net-share settlement at the Company's option and do not result in a put warrant liability on the balance sheet.

 The sale of a put allows the firms to implicitly buy and sell their own shares in response to price changes.
 Dealers purchased the puts written by firms such as Microsoft, Intel, and Dell.
 The dealers reportedly held the puts and delta-hedged the position, thus reducing their risk.
 Moreover, the transactions, including the dealer's hedging trades, occurred without any public announcement.
 In effect, put-selling firms transacted with shareholders using the dealer as a conduit.
 When the share price rose, the delta of the dealer's purchased put, which was negative, increased toward zero and the dealer would sell the shares it had purchased to hedge the put.
 When the share price fell, delta would have decreased to negative one and the dealer would then have bought additional shares to hedge its position.
 Thus, the dealer, acting on behalf of the firm, bought as the share price fell and sold as the share price rose.

 Problem 19 asks you to examine a binomial example of this transaction, showing first that the firm could accomplish the same end as put writing by transacting directly in its shares.
 Second, the problem asks you to show how the counterparty dealer delta-hedges the transaction.

-# 2. COMPENSATION OPTIONS
+## 2. COMPENSATION OPTIONS

 Many firms pay executives and other employees with call options on the company's own stock.
 The use of such compensation options is common and significant in many companies, but has declined since the early 2000s.

-# The Use of Compensation Options
+### The Use of Compensation Options

 Microsoft provides an illustration of the evolution in the use of option grants.
 The firm estimated in its 1999 annual report (10-K) that its 78 million option grants that year were worth about \$1.6 billion.
 This was approximately \$52,000 per employee (Microsoft had 31,000 employees).
 Microsoft also reported that the June 30, 1999, market value of total outstanding options (on 766 million shares, with 5 billion shares outstanding) was \$69 billion, or \$2 million per employee.
 In 2004, Microsoft largely switched from the use of stock options to share grants; see Box 2.